 They became very good at what they did -- so much so that the pope dissolved the order in 1773, after other nations had already begun to kick them out, accusing them of excessive influence.

 The suppression of the Jesuits is a complex tale of national jealousies, betrayal and greed along with confiscated property, banished missionaries and lost souls.
 The order was restored in 1814 by Pope Pius VII.

-Indeed, the oldest Catholic institution of higher learning in the United States, Georgetown University, could not formally begin as a Jesuit college in the future Washington, D.C. -- but ex-Jesuits, known as "the Christian Brother of Maryland," signed the deed.
-It was founded in 1789 by Archbishop John Carroll, ordained in Europe as a Jesuit priest.
+Indeed, the oldest Catholic institution of higher learning in the United States, Georgetown University, could not formally begin as a Jesuit college in the future Washington, D.C. -- but ex-Jesuits, known as "the Christian Brothers of Maryland," signed the deed.
+Georgetown University was founded in 1789 by Archbishop John Carroll, ordained in Europe as a Jesuit priest.
 The Society of Jesus was protected in Russia by Catherine the Great, who did not enforce the papal ban.